What is polycystic ovary syndrome (PCOS)?

 Women who have PCOS may experience:

-- irregular menstrual cycles – menstruation may be less or more frequent due to less frequent ovulation (release of an egg)
+- irregular menstrual cycles – periods may be less or more frequent due to less frequent ovulation (release of an egg)

 - amenorrhoea (no periods) – some women with PCOS do not menstruate, in some cases for many years